AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

 .. admonition:: Important

     Objects can be protected from concurrent access using Ada tasks.
-In fact, this was the *only* possible way of implementing them in Ada 83 (the first version of the Ada language).
+    In fact, this was the *only* way of protecting objects from concurrent access in Ada 83 (the first
+    version of the Ada language).
 However, the use of protected objects is much simpler than using similar mechanisms implemented using only tasks.
 Therefore, you should use protected objects when your main goal